 - Be socially responsible on social media.
 Proactively engage with potential and current customers in creative ways.
 Remember: you do not legally have to correct misinformation from independent third-party content

-- Content that is controlled by your brand is your responsibility; ensure that it is accurate
+- Content that is controlled by your brand is your responsibility; ensure that it is accurate and that you have a social media marketing strategy in place

 - Be proactive and transparent; list your guidelines in visual locations